Royal Burmese Armed Forces: Cavalry

 While not as pronounced as in Europe and other similar cultures, mounted warriors hold an elite position in Burmese society, "because horses and elephants are worthy of kings; they are excellent things, of power."

 The Myinsi (မြင်းစီး lit.
 Horse rider or Cavalier) served as a knightly class of sorts being the only class of people allowed mobility throughout the kingdom without permission and ranking only below the noble-ministers.
-The one of the highest military rank is termed myinhmu mintha (literally cavalry prince) or perhaps better translates as knight commander in English.
+The highest military rank is termed myinhmu mintha (literally cavalry prince) or perhaps better translates as knight commander in English.

 From the 17th century onward, cavalry troops made up about 10% of a typical regiment.
 The men of the cavalry were drawn mainly from hereditary villages in Upper Burma.
 One of the core areas that provided expert horsemen since the early 14th century was Sagaing.
 The Sagaing Htaungthin (စစ်ကိုင်း ထောင်သင်း [zəɡáɪɴ tʰàʊɴ ɵɪ́ɴ]; lit.
 "Thousand-strong Regiment of Sagaing") cavalry regiment, founded in 1318 by King Saw Yun of Sagaing, was maintained up till the fall of Burmese monarchy.
 The formation of the regiment consisted of nine squadrons, from each named after the hereditary village.

 Bayinnaung often used massed cavalry extensively in both field and siege actions.
 In a battle against the Siamese under Phraya Chakri, Bayinnaung used a small force of Burmese cavalry to force the Siamese garrisons to sally from their stockade allowing the hidden Burmese infantry to cut them off from the stockades.
 The cavalry unit returned to the battle with the rest of its unit then charged the Siamese routing them towards Ayutthaya.

 Later in the 18th and 19th centuries, the Burmese cavalry was divided into the Bama, Shan and Meitei cavalry.
 The Meitei Cassay Horse (ကသည်း မြင်း), was the elite light cavalry unit in the Burmese cavalry corps.
 The Cassay Horse along with other Burmese cavalry units were reported to play important roles during the First Anglo-Burmese War engaging the British cavalry in various skirmishes.
 At the Battle of Ramu, the Burmese cavalry dealt the final blow to the British force in the ending stages of the battle when they charged the faltering British Indian regulars.
 Although they proved themselves well in skirmishes, both the Cassay Horse and other Burmese cavalry units were unable to defeat the heavier British and Indian cavalry in the open field in all the Anglo-Burmese wars.

 The royal court continued to retain a significant cavalry force into the 1870s.